-Emotion-focused coping involves trying to reduce the negative emotional responses associated with stress such as embarrassment, fear, anxiety, depression, excitement and frustration.
-This may be the only realistic option when the source of stress is outside the person’s control.
+Emotion-focused techniques might be the only realistic option when the source of stress is outside the person’s control.

 - Praying for guidance and strength.